julelang/manual/src/types/generics/index.md

 }
 ```
 Dynamic generic annotation is used in the above example.
 Generic types are automatically detected from the data type of argument by compiler.

-## Generic Type Matching

-You can match types in compile-time.\
-See [Comptime Matching](/comptime/comptime-matching#generic-type-matching) for more information.